Private Equity × AI Adoption

 Scroll

-Engineering economics have changed.
+Product and engineering economics have changed.

 Most PE portfolios haven't caught up.